Aadil-Ansari-451/ExpressIssue/README.md

-# Charge Processing Tool
+# Excel to CSV Processing Tool

-A web-based application for processing Excel data and generating CSV output.
-This tool features a Matrix-themed interface and can be embedded in SharePoint pages.
+A clean, efficient web-based application for processing Excel data and generating CSV output.
+This tool can be embedded in SharePoint pages and works across Windows and Mac platforms.

 ## Features

-- **Matrix-Themed UI**: Dark interface with your Matrix image as background
+- **Clean, Professional UI**: Modern interface with customizable background
-- **Two Processing Options**: Charge and Credit buttons for different data types
+- **Dual Processing Options**: Charge and Credit buttons for different data types
 - **Cross-Platform**: Works on Windows and Mac through web browsers
 - **SharePoint Compatible**: Can be embedded in SharePoint pages
-- **Simple Configuration**: Easy setup of input/output folders and files
+- **Efficient Processing**: Optimized code for faster execution
 - **Error Handling**: Comprehensive error messages and status updates

 ## What It Does

 The application processes Excel files by:
 1. Reading data from a specified Excel file and sheet
-2. Filtering rows where column A contains "Charge"
+2. Filtering rows where column A contains "Charge" or "Credit"
 3. Grouping data by ID (column B)
+4. Extracting values from columns C and D
-4. Generating a CSV file with trailing commas
+5. Generating a CSV file with trailing commas
-5. Saving the output to a specified folder
+6. Saving the output to a specified folder

 ## Setup Instructions